mit-ll-responsible-ai/responsible-ai-toolbox/docs/source/how_to/univ_adv_pert.rst

 The paper `Universal Adversarial Training <https://arxiv.org/pdf/1811.11304.pdf>`_ by Shafahi et al propose a simple and efficient gradient-based optimization method for solving for such a UAP.

-In this How-To, we demonstrate how the rAI-toolbox's perturbation models, optimizers, and solvers naturally accomodate this approach to solving for UAPs.
+In this How-To, we demonstrate how the rAI-toolbox's perturbation models, optimizers, and solvers naturally accommodate this approach to solving for UAPs.
 Specifically, we will

 1. Create some toy-data and a trivial model.